Dental Braces: How Does Treatment Work and What Does it Cost?

 Also, dentists are better able to spot developing teeth and jaw growth at this time in a child’s life.
 This enables them to anticipate problems that may arise and plan braces treatment accordingly.

 Children are not the only ones who may benefit from dental braces.
-Adults also can undergo orthodontic treatment with dental braces to correct alignment, spacing, crowding and malocclusion problems.
+Adults also can undergo orthodontic treatment to correct alignment, spacing, crowding and malocclusion problems.
 The process for moving teeth is basically the same at any age, but the treatment may take longer for adults.
 This is due to the fact that adult facial bones are no longer growing, and certain corrections may not be possible utilizing braces alone.
 Depending on the specific type and severity of your alignment or malocclusion problem, tooth extraction or maxillofacial surgery may be required.

-Dental braces, also referred to as orthodontic appliances, typically consist of brackets and arch wires, as well as elastic ties that hold the arch wires in place.
+Braces typically consist of brackets and arch wires, as well as elastic ties that hold the arch wires in place.

 Brackets: Brackets may be composed of metal, ceramic, composite or a combination of these materials.
 Today’s brackets have come a long way from those of the past.